ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Extended CONNECT in HTTP/3

-{{!RFC8441}} defines an extended CONNECT method in Section 4, enabled by the SETTINGS_ENABLE_CONNECT_PROTOCOL parameter.
-That parameter is only defined for HTTP/2.
-This document does not create a new multi-purpose parameter to indicate support for extended CONNECT in HTTP/3; instead, the SETTINGS_ENABLE_WEBTRANSPORT setting implies that an endpoint supports extended CONNECT.
+{{!RFC8441}} defines an extended CONNECT method in Section 4, enabled by the SETTINGS_ENABLE_CONNECT_PROTOCOL setting.
+That setting is defined for HTTP/3 by {{!RFC9220}}.
+An endpoint supporting WebTransport over HTTP/3 MUST send both the SETTINGS_ENABLE_WEBTRANSPORT setting and the SETTINGS_ENABLE_CONNECT_PROTOCOL setting with values set to "1".

 ## Creating a New Session